commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 > for better readability you might want to use a ["wide github"](https://chrome.google.com/webstore/detail/wide-github/kaalofacklcidaampbokdplbklpeldpj) plugin in your Browser

-TODOs:
- * go through remaining open questions with CT product managers
- * go through PAYONE status notification fields and responses (currently only the requests have been documented here)

 ## Payment methods covered by this specification

 See also: [CT Method field convention](https://github.com/nkuehn/payment-integration-specifications/blob/master/Method-Keys.md)